M116 howitzer: US military

 75 mm pack howitzer on carriage M8 during the Battle of Tinian.

 In the Second World War era US Army, 75 mm howitzers were issued to airborne and mountain units.

 Salute battery fires its guns during a ceremony at Fort Jackson, in 2009.

-An airborne division, according to the organization of February 1944, had three 75 mm howitzer battalions – two glider field artillery battalions (two six-gun batteries each) and one parachute field artillery battalion (three four-gun batteries), in total 36 pieces per division.
-In December 1944, new Tables of Organization and Equipment increased the divisional firepower to 60 75 mm howitzers (as an option, in glider battalions 75 mm pieces could be replaced with more powerful 105mm M3).
+An airborne division, according to the table of organization and equipment (T/O&E) of February 1944, had three 75 mm howitzer battalions – two glider field artillery battalions (two six-gun batteries each) and one parachute field artillery battalion (three four-gun batteries), in total 36 pieces per division.
+In December 1944, new Tables of Organization and Equipment increased the divisional firepower to 60 75 mm howitzers, while as an option, the 75 mm pieces in the glider battalions could be replaced with the more powerful 105 mm M3 howitzer).

-The only mountain division formed, the 10th, had three 75 mm howitzer battalions, 12 pieces each.
+The only mountain division formed, the 10th, had three 75 mm howitzer battalions, with 12 pieces each.
 The gun was also used by some separate field artillery battalions.
 These included mule-packed field artillery battalions seeing service in Burma.

 The M1A1 also saw use during the Battle of Anzio, 39th Field Artillery Regiment.

-In the US Marine Corps, under the E-series Tables of Organization (TO) from 15 April 1943 divisional artillery included three 75 mm howitzer battalions, 12 pieces each.
-The F-series TO from 5 May 1944 reduced the number of 75 mm battalions to two, and the G-series TO removed them altogether, completing the shift to 105 mm and 155 mm howitzers.
-Although the G-series TO was only adopted on 4 September 1945, in practice in some divisions the change was introduced early in 1945.
+In the US Marine Corps, under the "E-Series" T/O&E from 15 April 1943, the divisional artillery included three 75 mm howitzer battalions with 12 pieces each.
+The F-series T/O&E from 5 May 1944 reduced the number of 75 mm battalions to two, while the G-series T/O&E removed them altogether and marked a completion of the shift to 105 mm and 155 mm howitzers.
+Although the G-series T/O&E was only adopted officially on 4 September 1945, in practice many changes contained in the table were introduced early in 1945.

 The M116 is still used by the US military for ceremonial purposes as a salute gun firing blanks.